muecoin/Guides/masternode_setup.md

 <!--- #### Optional server setups
 If you like, the MonetaryUnit team offers guides for running other server distributions:
- * [Building the MUE daemon on a FreeBSD server](https://github.com/muecoin/Guides/blob/master/Build_Freebsd.md) - Build and run the mued (MUE daemon) on a FreeBSD host
+ * [Building the MUE daemon on a FreeBSD server](https://github.com/muecoin/Guides/blob/master/Build_Freebsd.md) - Build and run the monetaryunitd (MUE daemon) on a FreeBSD host

- *  [Building the MUE daemon on a CentOS7 server](https://github.com/muecoin/Guides/blob/master/Build_CentOS_7.md) - Build and run the mued (MUE daemon) on a CentOS 7 host
+ *  [Building the MUE daemon on a CentOS7 server](https://github.com/muecoin/Guides/blob/master/Build_CentOS_7.md) - Build and run the monetaryunitd (MUE daemon) on a CentOS 7 host

  If you like, install one of the other server distributions and then continue to follow this masternode setup guide.
  Please note, that paths and commands may differ on the server systems above from this guide.
 Users setting up a masternode on software besides Ubuntu 16.04 is expected to know how to modify the steps to suit their platform.